vcooley/react-inbox-sdk/README.md

 A React adapter for [InboxSDK](https://inboxsdk.github.io/inboxsdk-docs/).
 This allow you to run your React application directly in Gmail.

-**This project is in an experimental phase and only supports a subset of the InboxSDK API.**
+**This project is in an experimental phase and only supports a subset of the InboxSDK API.
+The API this library exposes is subject to change with any release.**

 ## Usage
 See the project in `example/` for a fully working example, including configuration that you can use to get your own application started.